FTC: Affiliate Disclosure: All links pay commission

 Hardly an Earth-shattering list is it?

 In fact, what you will most cherish will be Garmin’s longstanding feature set which continually evolves at the edges.
-This is another list but it’s a very high-level list which, if expanded to show everything Garmin offers would make for an even longer and less intelligible list!
+This is another list but it’s a very high-level list that, if expanded to show everything Garmin offers would make for an even longer and less intelligible list!

 - triathlon racing – is what the 955 is designed for any custom multisport profiles, complex brick workouts and the ability to change sports with one button press.
-No other triathlon watch can match Garmin’s triathlon-focussed features.
+No other triathlon watch can match Garmin’s triathlon-focused features.

 - training planning – plans, workouts, adaptive plans, fully customisable screens with a vast array of metrics and charts.
 Intervals, laps, and alerts for single sports and multisports.